zxspectrummy/poker-hand-comparator/README.md

 ## Known limitations

-* a hand like A2345 is not recognized as straight (which is kinda ok since the rules were defined as"the values are ordered as given above, with 2 being the lowest and ace the highest value.")
+* ~~a hand like A2345 is not recognized as straight (which is kinda ok since the rules were defined as"the values are ordered as given above, with 2 being the lowest and ace the highest value")~~ fixed
 * there is no validation if the hand is a valid poker hand